 There are so many great business books that inspire, educate, and help create better entrepreneurs.
-In this article, we’ll share 14 business books that’ll change your life.
-The books on this list are filled with countless lessons that’ll help you achieve greatness while also providing actionable tasks to help you create a life of financial freedom.
+In this article, we’ll share 18 business books in 2018 that’ll change your life and grow your business.
+By reading a business book or two on this list, you’ll learn countless lessons that’ll help you achieve more success.
+They’re all jam-packed with actionable advice.

 - 1. How to Win Friends & Influence People by Dale Carnegie

 - 2. Think and Grow Rich by Napoleon Hill

 - 3. Rich Dad Poor Dad by Robert T. Kiyosaki

 - 4. The 4-Hour Workweek by Timothy Ferriss

 - 5. Tools of Titans by Timothy Ferriss

 - 6. The $100 Startup by Chris Guillebeau